Port Moresby Airfield Complex: Kila Kila Airfield (3 Mile Drome)

-The airfield was built by the Australians in 1933, and during the 1930s it was Port Moresby's first airport.
+The Kila Airfield was built by the Australians in 1933, and during the 1930s it was Port Moresby's first airport.
 Taken over by the RAAF in January 1942, it was expanded for use by military fighters, light bombers and transports.
 Its runway was a gravel bed overlaid with Pierced Steel Planking 5,000×100 ft.
 It includes dispersal pads, taxiways and several buildings.